index

 Fire to Agriculture (300,000 BCE - 10,000 BCE)

-Fire mastery enabled cooking, warmth, tool hardening, and land clearing 1.
+Fire mastery enabled cooking, warmth, tool hardening, and land clearing1.
 Exploitation lasted approximately 290,000 years—extremely long because human population remained small and geographical expansion absorbed overhead growth.
-Saturation emerged through megafauna extinction and resource pressure 2 forcing innovation.
+Saturation emerged through megafauna extinction and resource pressure2, forcing innovation.

 Organizational overhead at fire discovery: η0104\eta_0 \approx 10^{-4} (minimal social structure) Overhead at saturation: ηsat0.15\eta_{\text{sat}} \approx 0.15 (extended kinship networks, territorial conflicts) Crisis manifestation: Food scarcity, climate stress, megafauna depletion Breakthrough: The agricultural revolution relaxing the food supply constraint

-The 290,000-year duration reflects operating far below bankruptcy threshold.
-With ηsat=0.15\eta_{\text{sat}} = 0.15 and ηc=0.304\eta_c = 0.304, substantial margin remained.
-Breakthrough occurred through environmental pressure rather than organizational collapse.
+The 290,000-year duration reflects operating far below saturation.
+With ηsat0.15\eta_{\text{sat}} \approx 0.15, substantial margin remained before organizational limits would bind.
+The breakthrough occurred through environmental pressure rather than organizational collapse.

 Agriculture to Metallurgy (10,000 BCE - 3,000 BCE)